-Helping ensure you stay compliant with UK immigration laws and providing practical support, when you employ non-EU workers
+Helping ensure you stay compliant with UK immigration laws and providing practical support, when you employ non-settled workers

-- Making sure you comply with immigration laws when you employ non-EU workers can be complicated and time consuming.
+- Making sure you comply with immigration laws when you employ non-settled workers can be complicated and time consuming.

 - It is essential to have up to date knowledge of the laws and the systems required to maintain compliance.

-- We can provide tailored support to save you time and ensure you are legally compliant.
+- We can provide tailored support which saves you time and ensures you are legally compliant.
 We can also help with business immigration services.

-For HR professionals and business owners, keeping up with how the UK’s constantly changing immigration laws affect your current and potential non-EU workers is demanding and time-consuming.
+For HR professionals and business owners, keeping up with how the UK’s constantly changing immigration laws affect your current and potential non-settled workers is demanding and time-consuming.

 This up to date knowledge is vital.
 If you are unaware of the latest rules, you could inadvertently fail to comply, with the potential for substantial fines and possibly losing your sponsor licence.
 Constantly ensuring compliance can be onerous, especially when you are already busy running your business.